speaud/vanilla-node-http-server/README.md

 Then the `watch` program uses the Node `fs` module to watch the EXECUTABLE for changes.
 When a change occurs the `watch` program will kill then start a new process using the update source code.

-This logic provides the developer with a barebones "LiveReload" experience.
+This logic provides the contributor with a barebones "LiveReload" developer experience without bloat (i.e., dependencies/libraries).